Images, contrast and logical flow

 Repeat the above process for the rest of the of the images on website missing alternative texts.

-Fix your first color contrast issue with our easy-to-follow step-by-step guide.
+Fix your first color contrast issue with our easy-to-follow guide.